-The bar chart and the performance table below illustrate some indication of the risks and volatility of an investment in the Fund by showing changes in the Fund's Class I share performance from calendar year to calendar year and by showing how the Fund's Class I share average annual total returns for one year, five years, and ten years compare with a blended benchmark comprised of 60% S&P 500[®] Index and 40% Bloomberg U.S. Aggregate Bond Index.
+The bar chart and the performance table below illustrate some indication of the risks and volatility of an investment in the Fund by showing changes in the Fund's Class I share performance from calendar year to calendar year and by showing how the Fund's Class I share average annual total returns for one year, five years, and ten years compare with the Russell 3000[®] Index and the Bloomberg U.S. Aggregate Bond Index.
+The blended benchmark comprised of 60% Russell 1000[®] Index and 40% Bloomberg U.S. Aggregate Bond Index and the blended benchmark comprised of 60% S&P 500[®] Index and 40% Bloomberg U.S. Aggregate Bond Index show how the Fund's performance compares against the returns of blended indices with similar investment objectives.